Emily’s financial situation started off like most others in their early 20s but it didn’t turn out quite like she expected.

 In order to take back control of her life and money, Emily looked at her finances in two different lights: her credit score and her debt.

-“I’m working on my debt avalanche right now, which will have a large positive impact on my credit utilization and therefore cause my credit score to go up.”
+“I’m working on my debt snowball right now, which will have a large positive impact on my credit utilization and therefore cause my credit score to go up.”

 Emily’s credit utilization is the amount of debt she has outstanding versus the amount of credit she has available.
 Ideally, creditors and lenders like to see a 5% – 7% credit used versus credit available.